svrooij/evohome2mqtt/README.md

 }
 ```

-Try to start the application by running `node index.js`, and the topics should appear on your mqtt server.
+Try to start the application by running `npm start` or directly by `node bridge.js`, and the topics should appear on your mqtt server.

 ## Running in the background
 If everything works as expected, you should make the app run in the background automatically.
 Personally I use PM2 for this.
 And they have a great [guide for this](http://pm2.keymetrics.io/docs/usage/quick-start/).